 Mapping Calvin's trees September 21, 2011

-Calvin biology and geography students tackled the task and inventoried every tree on campus.
-One student made a map online.
+Calvin biology and geography students tackled the monumental task of mapping every tree on campus.
+The tree map is available online Here.

 Banff Film Festival stops at Calvin March 23, 2011